-DC-STIMULATOR MOBILE - transcranial electrical stimulation for use in clinical routines and research
+DC-STIMULATOR MOBILE - transcranial electrical stimulation for use in clinical routines

 tDCS represents part of interventional neurophysiology; the electrical charges and densities administered during tDCS lie far below the threshold for releasing a stimulus and have a modular effect on existing neuronal elements.